querqy/chorus-elasticsearch-edition/README.md

 # Known Issues

 1. SMUI stands for \'search management UI\'.
 It is designed to work with Solr.
-We provided some scripts for basic functionality with Elasticsearch but there are still limitations.
+We provided some scripts for basic functionality with OpenSearch but there are still limitations.
 You get a feeling what's currently possible by going through [Kata 1: Optimize a Query](katas/001_optimize_a_query.md).
 2. RRE: The technical integration is able to run queries and get the correct results from Elasticsearch, but apparently it computes the search metrics incorrectly.

-Of course, contributions are very welcome to improve Chorus - The Elasticsearch Edition!
+Of course, contributions are very welcome to improve Chorus - The OpenSearch Edition!